openmobilehub/omh-maps/README.md

    import com.omh.android.maps.api.factories.OmhMapSDK
    ```

-   Then he class needs to extend `android.app.Application` as follows:
+   Then the class needs to extend `android.app.Application` and initialize the `OmhMapsSDK` as follows:

    ```kotlin
     class MainApplication : Application() {